-0 credit, 6 hours (4.5 hours lecture/equated, 1.5 hours tutorial) Prerequisites: MAT 10 or initial placement through the COMPASS/CMAT Test Pre/Co-requisite: For sections taught in English: ESL 25
+(Formerly MAT 020) 0 credit, 6 hours (4.5 hours lecture/equated, 1.5 hours tutorial) Pre-requisites: MAT 10, MA 10 or equivalent, or Placement Pre/Co-requisite: For section taught in English: ESL 25 or higher For section taught in Spanish: SPA 117 or SPA 121

-For sections taught in Spanish: SPA 121 This course provides basic skills in elementary algebra.
+This course provides basic skills in elementary algebra.
 Topics: Operations with real numbers, operations with polynomials, powers with integral exponents, linear equations, simultaneous linear equations, and the Cartesian plane.
 Students will be scheduled for 1-1/2 hours of tutoring each week at the Hostos Academic Learning Center.